Sofia Vassilieva

 Sofia Vladimirovna Vassilieva (born October 22, 1992) is an American actress.
-Notable roles include portraying the children's book character Eloise in Eloise at the Plaza and Eloise at Christmastime, Ariel DuBois in the Emmy-winning TV series Medium, and teenage cancer patient Kate Fitzgerald in the 2009 film adaptation of My Sister's Keeper by Jodi Picoult.
+Notable roles include portraying the children's book character Eloise in Eloise at the Plaza and Eloise at Christmastime, Ariel DuBois in the TV series Medium, and teenage cancer patient Kate Fitzgerald in the 2009 film adaptation of My Sister's Keeper by Jodi Picoult.

 Early life

-Vassilieva was born on October 22, 1992 in Minneapolis, Minnesota, in Hennepin County Medical Center, the only child of Russian immigrants.
+Vassilieva was born on October 22, 1992, at the Hennepin County Medical Center in Minneapolis, Minnesota, the only child of Russian immigrants.
 She attended and graduated from Barbizon Modeling and Acting School in Arizona.